How we change what others think, feel, believe and do

 As with all values, there is also a social rule that violators should be punished.
 With strong values such as those around vulnerable people, it also becomes an imperative that everyone should be actively involved in the punishment.
 To sit on the sidelines is seen to condone the action of the perpetrator.

-Other groups who may be affected include:
+Other groups who may be affected (and which also describe some of the above groups) include:

 A company has a strong policy on equality that goes beyond legislated requirements.
 This helps make the organization appear 'good' and attracts employees with strong integrity who also work hard to help with company success.